tzickel/chunkedbuffer/README.md

     # Compares the contents of the buffer with another bytes like object
     # Zero memory copy
     __eq__(other)
-    # Gets the chunks contained in the buffer, this is best used for zero-coping the data by accessing each Chunk's buffer protocol (with API such as os.writev or socket.sendmsg)
+    # Gets the chunks contained in the buffer, this is best used for zero-coping the data by accessing each Chunk's buffer protocol (with API such as os.writev or socket.sendmsg or bytes.join)
     # Zero memory copy
     chunks()
     # Takes multiple Buffers and merges them into one
     # Zero memory copy